Hailey holds General Registration and is an Associate member of the Australian Psychological Society (APS).

+Hailey has a particular talent for working with children and young people.
 Hailey has a natural intuitive ability to build a strong connection with children and young people, even the ones that are initially reluctant to attend.

 Hailey completed her studies at Griffith and Bond Universities, after which time she worked as a Child Safety Officer for more than 6 years before moving to country Victoria to work in the field of paediatric psychology for 4 years.
 Hailey has relocated back to South East Qld to continue to work in the field she is passionate about.

 In her free time, she enjoys travel, and anything equestrian, including show jumping and casual riding.

 Hailey would welcome the opportunity to work with

 Danielle is a provisionally registered psychologist who is able to provide psychological services to both children and adults.
 Danielle already has over 10 years of experience working with youth and is passionate about empowering the next generation.

 Danielle completed her undergraduate degree at Griffith University and went on to work in the Disability sector and Mental Health Consulting.
 She then furthered her education by completing her Honours degree in Psychological Science at James Cook University working in trauma recovery for individuals and communities affected by natural disasters in Far North Queensland.

 Danielle has a personable and kind nature that helps people feel accepted and at ease with themselves.
 She enjoys nature and would spend all of her free time with animals if she could.
 Danielle is also an Equine Assisted Psychotherapy practitioner and loves helping people connect with themselves through animal assisted therapies.